-Swimming pools for kids
+Best swimming pools for kids

 This West Village rec center has two midsize pools for families to paddle around in.
 The outdoor pool is free, but you’ll need to sign up for a membership card before you can use it, so be sure to bring ID.
 There can be lines to sign up, but it’s worth it to get an outdoor swimming spot that isn’t swarmed all summer long—plus, it’s the only one in the city that still has a diving board!
 Your little guppies will have a blast cannonballing into the 100-by-50-foot pool, while everyone will enjoy Keith Haring’s playful artwork “Carmine Street Mural,” which he painted on the back wall in 1987—it makes a stunning frame to a cool city scene.
 Open daily 11am–7pm.

 Don’t fret over rumors of hours-long waits and hordes of overheated teens at this Williamsburg pool—since it reopened in 2012, the city has worked out some kinks and boosted the on-duty staff.
-Now, if you arrive early in the day, you’ll find a beautiful and spacious swimming pool with a safe, shallow area for youngsters and a deep end that reaches only three feet 10 inches.
-Families can also take advantage of a sand volleyball court and indoor rec center, complete with fitness equipment, basketball court and weight room.
+Now, if you arrive early in the day, you’ll find a beautiful and spacious swimming pool with a safe, shallow area for youngsters and a deep end that reaches only four feet six inches.
+Families can also take advantage of an indoor rec center, complete with fitness equipment, basketball court and weight room.
 Open daily 11am–7pm.

-This Yorkville swimming hole is right at the edge of the East River, and visitors can spy Roosevelt Island from a pedestrian bridge linking John Jay Park with the East River Esplanade across the FDR.
+This Yorkville swimming hole is right at the edge of the East River, and visitors can spy Roosevelt Island from a pedestrian bridge linking John Jay Park with the East River esplanade across the FDR.
 The 145-foot-long pool itself is lined with leafy trees, setting a bucolic scene for a dip or poolside lounge.
 At the diving area, kids can practice cannonballs, pikes, twists and jackknives with impunity.
 Even when the pool is at capacity on weekend mornings, it still feels spacious.
 Show up with your brood around 5pm on a weekday and you'll have the place mostly to yourselves.
 Unfortunately, though, there's no baby pool and little shade, which means you'll find an older and rowdier crowd.
 Open daily 11am–7pm.

 With separate adult and kiddie pools, this somewhat under-the-radar Brooklyn attraction is ideal for children of all ages.
 The environment tends to stay relaxing and peaceful, plus it's right next to the Thomas Greene Playground where kids can climb the monkey bars and scale mid-size towers.
-Grab your floaties and head to the baby pool, or take a dip with the big kids.
+You can head to the baby pool, or take a dip with the big kids.
 Gather the whole family, smear on some sunscreen, and jump in!
 Open daily 11am–7pm.

-Families flock to this spot in warm-weather months to climb around on the tiny playground, shoot hoops on the basketball courts and—especially on summer scorchers—cool off in the pool.
+Families flock to this Alphabet City spot in warm-weather months to climb around on the tiny playground, shoot hoops on the basketball courts and—especially on summer scorchers—cool off in the pool.
 With one pool just three feet deep and another just one and a half foot deep, it's easy to keep an eye on little ones splashing around, and the clean water and attentive lifeguards make it even more parent-approved.
-Did we mention it's also right next to Dry Dock Playground?
 Open daily 11am–7pm.

 Cool down and cheer up at the pool in the Red Hook Recreation Area.
 You can sign up to become a member here.
 Whether you take the tots to the colorful water park, jump right in to the Olympic-size pool or enjoy the adult lap-swim sessions during the week, this friendly attraction is sure to please.
 In the mood for some post-pool-time snacks?
 Head to the ball fields for some tacos, offered every weekend.
 Open daily 11am–7pm.